Roberto Lewis-Fernandez, MD

 New York State Psychiatric Institute

-Dr. Roberto Lewis-Fernï¿½ndez is Professor of Psychiatry at Columbia University Medical Center and Director of the NYS Center of Excellence for Cultural Competence and the Hispanic Treatment Program at New York State Psychiatric Institute.
+Dr. Roberto Lewis-Fernandez is Professor of Psychiatry at Columbia University Medical Center and Director of the New York State (NYS) Center of Excellence for Cultural Competence and the Hispanic Treatment Program at NYS Psychiatric Institute.
 He is also Lecturer on Global Health and Social Medicine at Harvard University.

-Dr. Lewis-Fernï¿½ndezï¿½s research focuses on developing clinical interventions and novel service-delivery approaches to help overcome disparities in the care of underserved US cultural groups.
-His work centers on improving treatment engagement and retention in mental health and physical health care by persons with anxiety, depression, and other serious mental illnesses.
-He also studies the way culture affects individualsï¿½ experience of mental disorder and their help-seeking expectations, including how to explore this cultural variation during the psychiatric evaluation.
+Dr. Lewis-Fernandez’s research focuses on developing clinical interventions and novel service-delivery approaches to help overcome disparities in the care of underserved cultural groups.
+His work centers on improving treatment engagement and retention in mental health and physical health care by persons with anxiety, depression, schizophrenia, and other serious mental illnesses.
+He also studies the way culture affects individuals’ experience of mental disorder and their help-seeking expectations, including how to explore this cultural variation during the psychiatric evaluation.
 He led the development of the DSM-5 Cultural Formulation Interview, a standardized method for cultural assessment for use in mental health practice, and the Principal Investigator of its international field trial, conducted in Canada, India, Kenya, the Netherlands, Peru, and the United States.
-Dr. Lewis-Fernandez’s research has been funded by the National Institutes of Mental Health (NIMH), the American Red Cross, and private foundations like the National Alliance for Research on Schizophrenia and Depression.
+Dr. Lewis-Fernandez’s research has been funded by US federal and state agencies as well as private foundations.
 He has published over 140 articles, editorials, commentaries, books, and book chapters on the topic of cultural mental health.

-Dr. Lewis-Fernï¿½ndez received his B.A. from Harvard College in 1979, a Masterï¿½s Degree in comparative religion from Harvard Divinity School in 1982, and his M.D. from Yale Medical School in 1986.
-He obtained his psychiatric training at The Cambridge Hospital (1986-90) and completed a Dupont-Warren psychiatric research fellowship (1990-91) and an NIMH-sponsored fellowship in clinically applied medical anthropology (1991-93) at Harvard Medical School.
-From 1993 to 1995, Dr. Lewis-Fernï¿½ndez worked for the Puerto Rico Health Department implementing an innovative mental health consultation-liaison program for rural primary care clinics.
+Dr. Lewis-Fernandez was educated at Harvard College, Harvard Divinity School, and Yale Medical School.
+He trained in psychiatry at The Cambridge Hospital (1986-90) and completed a Dupont-Warren psychiatric research fellowship (1990-91) and an NIMH-sponsored fellowship in clinically applied medical anthropology (1991-93) at Harvard Medical School.

 Undergraduate: Harvard College, BA, 1975-1979